rasmusbp/Assuming/README.md

 * License: ISC

 ## About
-A small (~0.3K gzipped), simple, but powerful  utility method for chaining if and switch statements
+A small *(~0.3K gzipped and dependency free)*, simple, but powerful utility method for chaining if and switch statements

 I've always seen the following as a bit of a syntactical anti-pattern:
 ```js